TUDB-Labs/MixLoRA/README.md

 ## Reproduction Instruction

 You can reproduce our evaluation results with [m-LoRA v0.3.2](https://github.com/mikecovlee/mLoRA/tree/0.3.2) using the following scripts.
+You can also use the [latest release of m-LoRA](https://github.com/mikecovlee/mLoRA/releases/latest) for more features such as new pre-trained model support and bugfix.

 Please note that, *Single-Task* setup refers to training and evaluating PEFT modules for each task, while *Multi-Task* setup refers to training on mixed tasks, followed by separate evaluation.